minthawzin1995/DL_FB_ChatBot/README.md

 # Deep Learning Messenger ChatBot

 The chatbot can be accessed from www.m.me/aibotdeeplearning2020.
-It is implemented using Node, Heroku server instance, Diagflow small talk agents and Python ML learning instances.
+It is implemented using Node, Heroku server instance, Dialogflow small talk agents and Python ML learning instances.

 ## Installation